Alex Macqueen: Career

 He played the role of Hove in the 2015 BBC series Pompidou, starring alongside Matt Lucas.
 He played Luke, the senior doctor in the six-part ITV comedy The Delivery Man.
 In 2015, he also played the royal crier in Cinderella.
-In 2016, he acted opposite Sir Michael Caine in the film Youth, and played the role of Patrick Jarvis MP in series 3 of Peaky Blinders.
+In 2016, he acted opposite Michael Caine in the film Youth, and played the role of Patrick Jarvis MP in series 3 of Peaky Blinders.

 In 2019, he appeared in Horrible Histories: The Movie – Rotten Romans and in 2022, he starred as Stephen Gardiner in Becoming Elizabeth.

 In 2023, he starred as Tindall in the Apple TV+ series Hijack, alongside Idris Elba and Neil Maskell.